quapka/sqc-project-plan/README.md

 ## Overarching project goals

-Since the work on the opensource implementation of Stratum V2 might be started by two SquareCrypto grantees, those potential grantees decided to come up with overarching goals for both grants.
+Since the work on the open-source implementation of Stratum V2 might be started by two SquareCrypto grantees, those potential grantees decided to come up with overarching goals for both grants.
 These goals are co-authored with Filippo Merli.

 ### One year goal (WIP)

-Write a final [Bitcoint Improvement Proposal](https://github.com/bitcoin/bips/blob/master/bip-0001.mediawiki#What_is_a_BIP) that defines the Stratum V2 protocol.
+Write a final [Bitcoin Improvement Proposal](https://github.com/bitcoin/bips/blob/master/bip-0001.mediawiki#What_is_a_BIP) that defines the Stratum V2 protocol.
 The BIP will be supported by:

 1. A well tested Rust implementation of Stratum V2 (not necessarily the "final" implementation).
 1. Benchmarks supporting the claims of Stratum V2.